 Would you like to get CCR credit for the Library Research Skills modules?

-If yes, complete the CCR edition.
+If so, complete the CCR edition

 This series of six modules will introduce students to foundational library skills that will help in many university research assignments.
 Each module is a stand-alone resource.
 They can be completed in any order, all at the same time, or individually as needed.
 Topics include: